Constraints on a dark matter sub-halo near the Sun from pulsar timing

 We use the python package \texttt{emceee} and adopt flat, uninformative priors for the sub-halo mass and its location, considering a region $<$ 1 kpc in each Cartesian coordinate, and two orders of magnitude in mass.
+For the Galactic potential parameters, we similarly adopt flat priors for the exponential and isothermal disk parameters that span two orders of magnitude.
 Of the sets of binary pulsar pairs that show an excess, correlated power larger than our required threshold, only one has $S/N > 3$ in the derived line-of-sight Galactic acceleration, $\rm a_{los,Gal}$.
-These are the pairs PSR J1640+2224/PSR J1713+0747 (specifically PSR J1713+0747 has $S/N = 5.5$).
+These are the pairs PSR J1640+2224/PSR J1713+0747.
 Each source is part of a binary pulsar pair.
 PSR J160+2224 is a binary system composed of a millisecond pulsar and a white dwarf companion on a 175 day orbit \cite{Deng2020}.
 PSR J1713+0747 is also a binary system composed of a millisecond pulsar with a white dwarf companion on a 68 day orbit \cite{Splaver2005,Zhuetal2019}.